It is characterized by an altered and speedy heart rate.

 The primary function of the heart

 The heart has two upper chambers (atria) and two lower chambers (ventricles).

 A heartbeat occurs when this muscle suddenly contracts (squeezes) so that the chambers get smaller and the blood inside is expelled.

-Control of the heartbeat begins with a small group of cells in the right atrium, called the sinoatrial node (which is the heart’s natural pacemaker).
+Control of the heartbeat begins with a small group of cells in the right atrium, called the sinoatrial node (the heart’s natural pacemaker).

-The sinoatrial node generates electrical signals that control the speed (heart rate) and pattern (rhythm) of the heartbeat.
+The sinoatrial node generates electrical signals that control the heartbeat’s speed (heart rate) and pattern (rhythm).